-- 1. The training course and refresher training courses shall be developed and provided by the City Manager or his designees and be subject to approval as to form by the City Attorney or designees. - 2.
-The training courses must include instruction in: - a.
-Requirements relating to the standards of conduct imposed under this chapter, including, but not limited to, the acceptance of gifts; - b.
+- Requirements relating to the standards of conduct imposed under this section, including, but not limited to, the acceptance of gifts; - b.
 State penal and other laws that relate to ethical conduct; - c.
 Reporting and disclosure requirements of the ethics ordinance and state law; - d.
-Basic requirements of the lobbying ordinance and facilitating compliance by others with that chapter; - e.
+Basic requirements of the lobbying ordinance and facilitating compliance by others with that section: - e.
 Penalties and other consequences for failure to comply with ethics and lobbying ordinances; and - f.
 The application of the ethics ordinance to unique situations relating to the board.
 Commission or committee that the Officer has been appointed to, or the application of the ethics ordinance to unique situations relating to the type of work that an employee does or the department he or she is assigned to. - 3.
 The courses of training required under this section may be offered through live instruction or through the use of a video-recorded presentation.